arpadav/website/content/notes/personal/misc/20241117-jetson-nano-flash/index.md

 This is meant as a tutorial, mainly for myself.
 In case I forget.

-I was struggling with flashing my old NVIDIA Jetson Nano Development Kit after moving from a slow microSD card (which made it difficult to perform tasks) to a newer / faster one.
-However, since the old one was traditionally flashed out-of-the-box using the microSD card ([following the official NVIDIA tutorial](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit), I could apparently not simply re-flash the microSD card and repeat the process.)
+I was struggling with flashing my old NVIDIA Jetson Nano Development Kit after swapping out microSD cards for a faster one.
+The previous one was flashed out-of-the-box ([following the official NVIDIA tutorial](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit)) and apparently it was not as simple as swapping out microSD cards.
+As a result, I had resort to flashing the Jetson via the micro USB port.

 I have to put the Jetson Nano into recovery mode and connect to a Linux machine to reflash.
 There are two options: